Genesius of Rome

-Legend
+Hagiography

 One day Genesius, leader of a theatrical troupe in Rome, was performing before the Roman Emperor Diocletian.
 Intending to expose Christian religious rites to ridicule by his audience, he pretended to receive the Sacrament of Baptism.

 As the play continued, however, Genesius suddenly while performing had a conversion experience on stage.
 He announced his new faith, and refused to renounce it, even when ordered to do so by emperor Diocletian.
 Genesius persisted in his faith, and he was finally ordered to be beheaded.

 Veneration

-A church in honor of Genesius of Arles was built in Rome.
-It was then assumed that he was a Roman martyr: hence "Genesius of Rome".
-Later on, even more confusion helped to create an entirely fictional legend, in which he was a comedian who had converted to Christianity half-way through performing an anti-Christian satire, and was then beheaded.
-This latter story began in the 6th century at the latest.

 Genesius of Rome is said to have been buried in the Cemetery of St. Hippolytus on the Via Tiburtina.
 His relics are claimed to be kept in San Giovanni della Pigna, Santa Susanna di Termini, and the chapel of St. Lawrence.
 His legend was dramatized in the 15th century.
 It was embodied later in the oratorio "Polus Atella" by Löwe, and more recently in a play by Weingartner.
 The accuracy of the Acts, dating from the 7th century, is very questionable, though it was defended by Tillemont (Mémoires, IV s. v.
 Genesius).
 Nevertheless, a Saint Genesius was venerated at Rome as early as 4th Century.
 A church was built in his honor, and it was repaired and beautified by Pope Gregory III in 741.
 A gold glass portrait of him dating to the 4th Century also exists.